90-Second Stories: Emily Zhen

 November 06, 2015

-The Penn Wharton PPI Summer Internship Program offers financial and programmatic support to Penn students who intern in Washington, DC.
+The Wharton PPI Summer Internship Program offers financial and programmatic support to Penn students who intern in Washington, DC.
 90-Second Stories is a series of videos featuring interns talking about their experiences in DC.
 Emily Zhen kicks off this year’s video series with her account of interning at the Treasury.

 Emily Zhen (C’18 W’18) interned at the U.S. Department of Treasury in the Office of Strategic Planning and Performance Improvement (OSPPI) this past summer.
 Housed under the Office of the Assistant Secretary of Management, the office strives to improve Treasury operations in three areas: organizational performance management, consultative services, and continuous process improvement.